Table of Contents

 - Evaluating various health outcomes, a 2020 umbrella review regarding egg consumption and human health found that there is no consistent evidence of a harmful effect on most health outcomes examined.(Marventano, 2020)

-- A 2020 SR/MA of prospective cohort studies examining the risk of egg consumption on T2DM incidence found that overall there was a relative risk of 1.07 with 1 egg consumed daily, with a risk of 1.18 in US cohorts and no increased risk in European & Asian cohorts.(Drouin-Chartier, 2020b) Of interest, randomized trials, such as the DIABEGG study, have shown eggs can be a regular part of a weight maintenance or weight loss program in individuals with prediabetes or T2DM and have no harmful effects on any of the classic cardiovascular risk factors.(Fuller, 2018)
+- A 2020 SR/MA of prospective cohort studies examining the risk of egg consumption on T2DM incidence found that overall there was a relative risk of 1.07 with 1 egg consumed daily, with a risk of 1.18 in US cohorts and no increased risk in European & Asian cohorts.(Drouin-Chartier, 2020b) Of interest, randomized trials have shown eggs can be a regular part of a weight maintenance or weight loss program in individuals with prediabetes or T2DM and have no harmful effects on any of the classic cardiovascular risk factors.(Fuller, 2018; Njike, 2021)

 More recent evidence and opinions

-- A 2021 analysis of the Women’s Health Initiative (>90,000 post-menopausal women) found egg consumption of at least 1 daily compared to <1 weekly was associated with a ~14% increased risk of ACM and CVD.(Chen, 2021) Of note, there is significant concern of residual confounding given all of the known unhealthy lifestyle habits that associated with higher egg intake in this cohort.
+- A 2021 analysis of the Women’s Health Initiative (>90,000 post-menopausal women) found consumption of at least 1 egg daily compared to <1 weekly was associated with a ~14% increased risk of ACM and CVD.(Chen, 2021b) Of note, there is significant concern of residual confounding given all of the known unhealthy lifestyle habits that associated with higher egg intake in this cohort.

-- In 2021, a dose-response MA looking at CV outcomes evaluated 39 prospective cohort studies and determined(Godos, 2021):
+- In 2021, a dose-response MA looking at CV outcomes evaluated 39 prospective cohort studies and found(Godos, 2021):

-- Intake of up to 6 eggs per week has a relative risk of 0.96 for CVD relative to no consumption.
+- Intake of up to 6 eggs per week yielded a relative risk of 0.96 for CVD relative to no consumption.

-- A decreased risk for CVD mortality was seen with egg consumption of 1 per day.
+- A decreased risk for CVD mortality was seen when consuming 1 egg per day.

 - CHD incidence/mortality decreased with up to 2 eggs per week (relative risk 0.96) and plateaued beyond this.